How do I join or participate?

-Starting spring 2014,we are returning to our traditional 7:30 PM start time.
-Our experiment with the 7:00 PM start time did not increase participation or create more of an active social time after the meeting.
-Please arrive early so that we may be seated and start at 7:30!
+We meet at our traditional 7:30 PM start time.
+Please arrive early so that we may be seated and start at 7:30.
 Members gather for dinner and discussion before the lecture starting as early as 6:00 PM..
-If you would like a social/discussion time after the lecture, there are other restaurants nearby that stay open all night who would be happy to accommodate you.
+Aboca's is open until 9:30 if you would like a social/discussion time after the lecture.
+There are also other restaurants nearby that stay open all night who would be happy to accommodate you.

 What are the philosophy lecture meetings like?

 Dallas Philosophers Forum gatherings begin with dinner and discussion for those who want to come an hour or so early, then a philosophy lecture followed by half an hour of questions from the audience.
 After the talks are over, everyone is encouraged to hang around and discuss the philosophical problems of the evening until the restaurant closes.
 The philosophy lectures typically last between 30 and 50 minutes and the talks are followed by an open question-and-answer period which generates lively discussion.
 Some participants meet before the philosophy talks for dinner and philosophy discussion.
 Some go out after the talks for continued philosophy discussion.
 The philosophy talks are designed to be engaging and non-technical and thus they are enjoyable by the layperson or academician alike - Philosophy made user friendly.
 Lecture topics may be anything philosophically-related such as politics and political philosophy, culture, society and anthropology, science, bioethics, history, history of ideas, religion, meaning, artificial intelligence, or even standard philosophical fare such as ethics, metaphysics, epistemology, political philosophy, aesthetics, logic, philosophy of mind, psychology, philosophy of language, cosmology, or ontology.